 The first step is to make sure that you’re properly pronouncing your Spanish, which ought to be very easy since Spanish, unlike English, does not, with very few exceptions, change the sound of a letter regardless of which word it’s used in.
-An example of this happening in English is the word “Alabama” where the letter “a” changes the sound it makes three times–Spanish doesn’t do this, everything is always pronounced the same, so there really isn’t much excuse for not pronouncing things properly.
+An example of this happening in English is the word “Alabama” where the letter “a” changes the sound it makes three times – Spanish doesn’t do this, everything is always pronounced the same, so there really isn’t much excuse for not pronouncing things properly.
 Mispronouncing the letter “a” is, by the way, one of the most common errors in Spanish that marks someone as an English-speaker.
 If you’re having trouble with pronunciation, please see my article Spanish Pronunciation: Quickly Learn to Pronounce Any Spanish Word No Matter How Difficult.
 But let’s get started!

-1. Practice the 5 vowels repeatedly until you’ve got them down pat.
-When you do it slowly pronounce them and move your mouth as if someone 100 feet away was trying to read your lips, really enunciate and form them properly and slowly with your mouth–first we learn how to do it correctly, slowly, then we slowly speed up until we’re at full speed that way we’re not only fast but also correct (native speakers have both, so must you!).
-A simple sentence used to teach these to young children in Spanish-speaking countries that uses all 5 vowels plus the double “rr” is “El burro sabe más que tú” (“The donkey knows more than you” 😀 ).
+1. Mispronunciation of the vowels.
+Practice the 5 vowels repeatedly until you’ve got them down pat.
+When you do it slowly pronounce them and move your mouth as if someone 100 feet away was trying to read your lips, really enunciate and form them properly and slowly with your mouth -first we learn how to do it correctly, slowly, then we slowly speed up until we’re at full speed that way we’re not only fast but also correct (native speakers have both, so must you!).
+A simple sentence used to teach these to young children in Spanish-speaking countries that uses all 5 vowels plus the double “rr” is “El burro sabe más que tú” (“The donkey knows more than you”).
 Check out the following short video for some help:

 2. That damned “r”!
 Probably the single most common Spanish mistake that English-speakers make, but in this case at least they’re aware they’re doing it (usually they just have trouble rolling their “r”, it’s not that they don’t know they’re supposed to do it).
 Not only do you have to roll the “r”, but you have to do it either once or twice depending on where it is in the word and whether or not there is just one or two in a row.
 The single “r” anywhere other than the first letter of a word gets a single short tap or “flap”(technically known as an “alveolar flap”) of the tongue, a double “rr” OR a single “r” when it’s the first letter of a sentence gets “trilled” (technically known as an “alveolar trill”) meaning that the tongue does multiple (usually 2) quick flaps in a row.

-This is one that really tends to distinguish gringos from everyone else very quickly, most of them can’t speak Spanish, period, and of the few that do, few of them can properly roll their “r”s, so this is something that you absolutely must be able to do, however much practice it takes.
+This is one that really tends to distinguish gringos from everyone else very quickly: most of them can’t speak Spanish, period, and of the few who can, few of them can properly roll their “r”s.
+So this is something that you really want to be able to do, however much practice it takes.
 A simple sentence taught to young children to help them practice is

 Erre con Erre Cigarro